robfatland/digitaltwin/README.md

                                                 //   character as 'send ctrl-z (0x1a)' and this terminates the send.
 ```

+### Twilio monitor

+First step in establishing the from/to communication: Arduino to twilio.

+* Log in to the twilio.com console
+* Select at upper left the **Monitor** tab
+* Expand **Logs**, select **Super SIM**
+* Main window select **IP Commands**
+* From the Arduino IDE: Use the Serial Monitor to send a string
+    * Example: Above we have **`AT+CIPSEND=0,8`** followed by **`actually`**
+* This string should show up in the message log
+    * Direction should be From SIM
+    * Payload something like Binary (base64 encoded) YWN0dWFsbHk=
+        * Can go to [this link](https://www.base64decode.org/): Decode, verify it matches
+    * Status is Received with a time stamp

 ### Twilio command line interface

+Second step in establishing the from/to communication: twilio to Arduino.

-In the interest of small build steps, we now turn to using a command line interface
+We now install and use a command line interface
 that runs on our Dev box.
-This will send signals across the internet to Twilio
+This will send signals through the internet to Twilio
-where they will be mapped to our Arduino device.
+where they in turn route the message to our Arduino device.
 With the Arduino in a connected
 state it will receive the message and echo the characters out to the serial
 connection from the Arduino to the Arduino IDE (serial monitor).
 So when the
 message appears in the serial monitor we have successfully sent data to our device.